Background pattern

 • procarbazine (used to treat cancer)

-• selegiline (used to treat Parkinson's disease)
+• selegiline (used to treat Parkinson's disease).

-• alkalinizing urinary medications (sodium bicarbonate, citrates)
+• urinary alkalinizers (sodium bicarbonate, citrates)

-• stimulants of the nervous system (amphetamine, xanthines)
+• central nervous system stimulants (amphetamines, xanthines)

 • inhalation anesthetics

-• thyroid hormones (used to treat thyroid diseases)
+• thyroid hormones (used for thyroid diseases)

 • levodopa (used to treat Parkinson's disease)